Aum Shinrikyo: After 1995

-Shoko Asahara's ashes will be collected by his youngest daughter according to his will.
+Initially, it was expected that Shoko Asahara's ashes would be collected by his youngest daughter according to his will.
 She urged her relatives and cult members to "put an end to the Aum and stop hating society".
-The ashes will be kept at the detention center for the time being for fears of reprisals from other elements of the cult.
+The ashes were kept at the detention center for fear of reprisals from other elements of the cult.
+In 2020 the Tokyo Family Court ruled that the second daughter, who had the "closest" relationship with her father, and who had repeatedly visited her father while he was incarcerated, should receive his hair and remains.
+On July 2, 2021, the Supreme Court rejected an appeal by the fourth daughter and upheld the ruling of the family court.
+In 2024 the Tokyo District Court ordered the government to hand over the remains to the second daughter.